 Students on medicine and allied healthcare courses have already returned to higher education learning environments in many cases.

 Students on all other courses should continue to learn online, the government has said.
 It will review this rule after the Easter holidays.
-It means that summer examinations and graduations may go ahead this year.

 This review will depend on the rates of infection and hospitalisation and the pace of vaccinations.
 Students and providers will receive a week’s notice ahead of any further return, the Department for Education confirmed.